clarkmcc/remotenetstack/README.md

 	"net/http"
 )

-var logger = zap.NewExample()

 func main() {
 	// This is the IP address of some device on your local network.
 In this case, this
 	// is the IP address to my router.
-We're going to connect to this from the first
+We're going to connect to this from the entrance
+	// virtual network interface, and out to the local network through the second virtual
+	// network interface.
-	// netstack, through the second netstack, and then into the local network. ipAddress := "192.168.1.1"
+	ipAddress := "192.168.1.1"

 	// Set up an in-memory pipe.
 Packets sent to the entrance interface will flow